rbardaji/generic-api/README.md

 ### KeyCloak Installation using Docker Compose
 1. Make sure you have Docker and Docker Compose installed on your system.
 If not, you can download Docker from the official website (https://www.docker.com/get-started) and follow the instructions for your operating system to install it.
 If you install the Docker Desktop, Docker Compose may be installed automatically.
 You can also install Docker Compose by following the instructions on this link (https://docs.docker.com/compose/install/)
 2. Use the existing ```docker-compose.yml``` file in the root of the repo, you can find the file here: [docker-compose.yml](docker-compose.yaml)
-3. Run KeyCloak container by running the following command in the same directory where you created the `docker-compose.yml` file:
+3. Run KeyCloak container by running the following command in the root directory of the repository where the ```docker-compose.yml``` file is located:

 ```
 docker-compose up